SteveJustin1963/tec-MINT/README.md

-### Now, my attempt to run v1.1
+### My attempt to run v1.1, first go

-- you can erase and reprogram a standard EPROM
-- however CJ sent me a blank EEPROM chip to load the code, its a AT28C64B.
-It electricaly erased and faster to use.
-- roll a 1.1 see below from CJ
+- am using EEPROM so can rewrite it as needed; AT28C64B.
+- complie v1.1, see flags as needed
-- it will hang over the tec1d socket by 2 pins each side. need to fix this.
+- install eeprom, mod the socket, hangs over the existing rom socket by 2 pins each side. make the mod
-- so need to extend the 24 pin socket out to 28 pins, its good the pinout is identical except for A12 and VCC, an easy mod
+- result; 24 pin socket into 28 pins, lucky the pinout is identical except for A12 and VCC
 - see this https://github.com/SteveJustin1963/tec-MINT/blob/main/docs/MemoryDevices01.pdf

 ![](https://github.com/SteveJustin1963/tec-MINT/blob/main/pics/ee%20pins2.png)